 Galettes aka rustic pies are one of my favorite things to make.
-Effortless without a whole lot of effort.
+Look super fancy without a whole lot of effort.
 That’s my style.

-- Whole wheat vegan crust (trust me, it’s super easy to make!)
+- Crust (trust me, it’s super easy to make!)

 - Homemade pesto – again, super easy to make but for time’s sake you could purchase pre-made pesto